PRofessional Experience

 I also teach professional development courses and fitness classes.
 In particular, I have been teaching indoor cycling classes since June 2016 to riders ranging from beginners to experienced triathletes as well as running-related classes since 2011.

-my work as an advocate
+my work as a SPORT AND PHYSICAL ACTIVITY advocate

 Photo by Markus Spiske on Unsplash